MovingLive/scroller-doc-to-md/extract/documentation_github_copilot.md

 subscriber/extending-the-capabilities-of-github-copilot-in-your-personal-
 account)

-Individual users can subscribe to Copilot Individual for personal use.
+Individual users can subscribe to Copilot Pro or Copilot Free for personal use.

 ## Aide et support